Who we are

 Responsible for: Providing leadership in the development and advancement of Tai Pawb’s strategic direction and operational management.
 Championing and promoting equality and diversity in housing in Wales.

 Experience and Interests: Alicja previously worked for the equality sector focusing on grassroots and community work, support and advice as well as strategy, policy and research.
 She has an M.A. in English Philology and an MSc in Equality and Diversity from Cardiff University.
-She strongly believes in equality work based on compassion, and respect and cultural change.
+She strongly believes in equality work based on compassion, respect and cultural change.
 Born in Poland, Alicja moved to Wales in 2004 and likes walking her dog and camping.

 Responsible for: Existing and new business and income generation.